fledo/amenu/README.md

 The following can be configured by editing the `settings.ini` file and restarting amenu:

- - Size and position of the GUI window.
+ - Directories to be scanned for .exe files.
  - Hotkeys to show and interact with the GUI.
- - Directories to be scanned for .exe files.
+ - Size and position of the GUI window.

-Other element settings, such as color, font, size, position and similar are all defined in `gui.css` and `gui.html`.
+Settings for GUI elements, such as color, font, size, position and similar are all defined in `gui.css` and `gui.html`.
 Both are stored in `%appdata%/amenu` and are available via the tray icon menu.
 Simple changes requires next to none experience with HTML/CSS, the files are heavily commented.

 ### Example